wilsonliaows/docs/connectors/sap/action-send-idoc.md

 ![Action Send IDoc](/assets/images/connectors/sap/action-send-idoc.png)

-This action allows you to send IDoc to your SAP system.
+This action allows you to send IDoc to your on-premise SAP system, or to your SAP system on a server behind the corporate firewall.
 Note that you must [configure IDocs in your SAP system](https://docs.workato.com/connectors/sap.html#configure-idoc-in-sap-to-work-with-workato) before using this action.

 ## Input fields
 | Field name | Description |